-The current year information presented was determined as part of the actuarial valuations as of December 31, 2016.
-Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was entry-age normal; the amortization method was level percent of pay, closed and the amortization period was 23 years; the asset valuation method was five-year smoothed market; and the significant actuarial assumptions were an investment rate of return at 7.50% annually, projected salary increases assumption of 3.75% to 14.50% compounded annually and postretirement benefit increases of 3.50% compounded annually.
+The information presented was determined as part of the actuarial valuations as of January 1 of the prior calendar year.
+Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was entryage normal; the amortization method was level percent of pay, closed and the amortization period was 25 years; the asset valuation method was five-year smoothed market; and the significant actuarial assumptions were an investment rate of return at 7.50% annually, projected salary increases assumption of 3.75% to 14.25% compounded annually and postretirement benefit increases of 3.50% compounded annually.